Grammy Awards 2018: The winners

 "Villains" - Queens Of The Stone Age

-"A Deeper Understanding" - The War On Drugs
+"A Deeper Understanding" - The War On Drugs *WINNER

 Best rap performance